Narcissi: we can always rely on the humble daffodil to bring colour and cheer

 Over time, daffodils will gradually spread by producing new ‘baby’ bulbs.
 These will slowly form larger clumps, but may also be naturally distributed by birds, moles and other creatures when they dig the soil and disturb the bulbs.
 We can recreate this process by lifting and dividing clumps of bulbs and replanting them where we choose although, ideally, we should do this after the flowers have finished flowering but before all of the foliage has completely died back.

 If we choose to pick daffodils for the vase (please remember it is generally illegal to pick flowers from the wild), we should always take care to leave as much of the foliage as possible.
 Bulbs ‘recharge’ themselves after flowering, storing energy for the following year’s display.
 Removing the leaves before this process is complete can seriously impact the plant’s ability to sustain flowers next spring as is the most common reason for daffodils coming up ‘blind’.

 Daffodils are generally trouble free and perform year after year without much fuss and attention.
-A wonderful herald of the forthcoming spring, I simple can’t imagine not having daffodils in my own garden every February.
+A wonderful herald of the forthcoming spring, we simple can’t imagine not having daffodils in our own gardens every February.